-Cooperatives are like-minded, specialized groups of people organizing themselves on the grassroots level to solve local, environmental, governmental and social problems, according to Monica LaBiche Brown, founder and executive director of Africa Development Promise.
+Cooperatives are like-minded, specialized groups of people organizing themselves on the grassroots level to solve local, environmental, governmental, and social problems, according to Monica LaBiche Brown, founder and executive director of Africa Development Promise.

-Today, Rwanda is one of the ten fastest growing economies in the world, growing at a rate of about 8 percent a year since 2012, according to the World Bank.
+Today, Rwanda is one of the ten fastest-growing economies in the world, growing at a rate of about 8 percent a year since 2012, according to the World Bank.
 But rural economies are still having problems, according to LaBiche Brown and Kajangwe.

-As a part of its mission, LaBiche Brown said, African Development Promise is helping rural cooperatives get organized, operable and manageable.
-The nonprofit is currently visiting start-up cooperatives in East Africa, offering consultations in areas such as business, management and operations.
+As a part of its mission, LaBiche Brown said, African Development Promise is helping rural cooperatives get organized, operable, and manageable.
+The nonprofit is currently visiting start-up cooperatives in East Africa, offering consultations in areas such as business, management, and operations.

-Over the last year, the organization has helped with the development of a group of 66 female farmers overcome difficulties taking their produce, such as green beans to market.
+Over the last year, the organization has helped with the development of a group of 66 female farmers who overcome difficulties taking their produce, such as green beans to market.

 “First, they lost their financial support,” LaBiche Brown said.
 “Their primary support fell through and they went to the government to find support.
 That is where we found them.”